Backstreet Boys: 1996–1997: Debut, worldwide success and Backstreet's Back

-1998–1999: Lawsuit against Pearlman, Millennium, and superstardom
+1998–1999: Lawsuit against Pearlman, Millennium and superstardom

-Littrell brought in a lawsuit against Lou Pearlman and Trans Continental in 1998, claiming that Pearlman had not been truthful about the earnings made by the group.
+Littrell filed a lawsuit against Lou Pearlman and Trans Continental in 1998, claiming that Pearlman had not been truthful about the group's earnings.
 From 1993 to 1997, Pearlman and his company took about $10 million in revenue while the band only got $300,000.
-In the following year, McLean, Richardson, and Dorough joined the lawsuit which eventually resulted in several settlements.
+In the following year, McLean, Richardson, and Dorough joined the lawsuit, which eventually resulted in several settlements.

 On Valentine's Day 1998, the group debuted in Latin America at the Viña del Mar International Song Festival in Chile.
 Later that year, on October 7, 1998, the group received the keys to the city from the mayor of Orlando in honor of the tornado relief concert the group headlined in March that raised over $250,000.
-The day was also declared Backstreet Boys Day in Orlando.
-They also began recording their third studio album, Millennium, at the beginning of that month while in the middle of a lawsuit.
-The worldwide hit single "I Want It That Way" which topped the single-charts in over 25 countries made anticipation for Millennium high.
+The day was also declared "Backstreet Boys Day" in Orlando.
+They also began recording their third studio album, Millennium, at the beginning of that month while in the midst of a lawsuit.
+The worldwide hit single "I Want It That Way", which topped the singles charts in over 25 countries, made anticipation for Millennium high.
 Millennium was released on May 18, 1999, on which day the Backstreet Boys made a heavily publicized appearance on MTV's Total Request Live.

 The album entered the Billboard 200 at No. 1 and sold 1,134,000 copies in its first week of release.
 Four singles were released from Millennium: "I Want It That Way", which is widely regarded as one of the greatest pop songs of all time, "Larger than Life", "Show Me the Meaning of Being Lonely", and "The One".
 Millennium became the best-selling album of 1999 in the U.S., selling 9,445,732 copies.
 It also holds the record for most shipments in one year, with 11 million shipments.
 Millennium remained on the Billboard chart for 93 weeks, eventually selling over 12 million copies in the United States and being certified 13 times platinum.
-As of January 2013, the album stands as the fourth best selling album in the U.S. of the SoundScan era.
+As of January 2013, the album stands as the fourth-best selling album in the U.S. of the SoundScan era.

-On June 2, 1999, the Backstreet Boys embarked on the Into the Millennium Tour, which comprised 115 sold-out shows in 84 cities, with some additional dates put due to high demand.
-The second leg, which was sponsored by Sears, was sold out on August 14 on its sale date and broke sales records.
-The concert at Georgia Dome, Atlanta, was the 5th most attended concert in American history and the most attended concert by a pop artist.
+On June 2, 1999, the Backstreet Boys embarked on the Into the Millennium Tour, which comprised 115 sold-out shows in 84 cities, with some additional dates scheduled due to high demand.
+The second leg, which was sponsored by Sears, sold out on August 14, its sale date, and broke sales records.
+The concert at Georgia Dome, Atlanta, was the 5th-most attended concert in American history and the most attended concert by a pop artist.

-By October 1999, the Backstreet Boys faced new problems declaring their current JIVE contract null and void, soon striking one of the largest record deals ever valued at $60 million with JIVE.
+By October 1999, the Backstreet Boys faced new problems, declaring their current JIVE contract null and void, soon striking one of the largest record deals ever – valued at $60 million with JIVE.